vi2k6/Maintain-Bot/README.md

 </p>
 </a>
   <p align="center">
-    **A Telegram Repo For Devs To Controll The Bots Under Maintenance**
+    <b>A Telegram Repo For Devs To Controll The Bots Under Maintenance</b>
     <br />
     <a